Lenoxo/100-days-of-code/log.md

 1. [patientor-frontend](https://github.com/Lenoxo/patientor)
 2. [patientor-backend](https://github.com/Lenoxo/patientor-back)

-**Thoughts**: Well, today I had to catchup these diary with what happened yesterday, because I had the weirdest but in Arch Linux.
+**Thoughts**: Well, today I had to catchup these diary with what happened yesterday, because I had the weirdest bug in Arch Linux.
 Mainly what happened is that when I went back to a prior snapshot in my btrfs file system, the /boot partition and the root partition had different kernel versions, so, when I rebooted I was dropped to an emergency terminal.

 I tried several things, the last resource I could use is reinstalling Arch Linux with a new ISO and copying my previous configs to the fresh system.